stackhpc/ansible-role-beegfs/README.md

 - `client`: Clients of the BeeGFS storage cluster
 - `admon`: NOT IMPLEMENTED

-Additionally, this role is dependent upon each node's hostname resolving to the IP address used to reach the management host, as configured via `beegfs_host_mgmt`.
+This role is dependent upon each node's hostname resolving to the IP address used to reach the management host, as configured via `beegfs_host_mgmt`.
 In this case, `bgsf1` and `bgfs2` must resolve to `172.16.1.1` and `172.16.1.2` respectively.
 This may be done via DNS or `/etc/hosts`.

-It is also important to note that when provisioning the cluster, if the block devices specified already have a file system specified, or the disk is not empty, it is important to force format the disk.
+It is important to note that when provisioning the cluster, if the block devices specified already have a file system specified, or the disk is not empty, it is important to force format the disk.
 This can be set my setting `beegfs_force_format` to `yes`.
 THIS WILL DELETE THE CONTENT OF THE DISK(S).
 Make sure you have made backups if you care about their content.

+Partitions are supported but they must already have been created through another means.
+Additionally, you will also need override the variable `beegfs_oss_tunable` with a list of parent block devices since partitions do not live under `/sys/block/`.
+For example, to create partitions using an Ansible module called `parted` (works on Ansible version 2.5+), you can run the following playbook:

+    ---
+    - hosts:
+      - cluster_beegfs_oss
+      vars:
+        partitions:
+        - dev: /dev/sdb
+          start: 0%
+          end: 50%
+          number: 1
+        - dev: /dev/sdb
+          start: 50%
+          end: 100%
+          number: 2
+      tasks:
+      - name: Create partitions
+        parted:
+          label: gpt
+          state: present
+          part_type: primary
+          device: "{{ item.dev }}"
+          part_start: "{{ item.start }}"
+          part_end: "{{ item.end }}"
+          number: "{{ item.number }}"
+        with_items: "{{ partitions }}"
+        become: yes
+    ...